mrinaljain/namaste-react/notes/hooks.md

    *reducer*: is a function that houses all the logic of how the state gets updated.
 It takes state and action as arguments and returns the next state.
    *initialState*: houses the initial value and can be of any type.
    - The reducer function is always declared outside of your component and takes in a current state and action as arguments.

+   *init*: The initializer function that should return the initial state.
+If it’s not specified, the initial state is set to initialArg.
+Otherwise, the initial state is set to the result of calling init(initialArg).

       [Read more ](https://www.freecodecamp.org/news/react-usereducer-hook/)